Effects of Hurricane Maria in Puerto Rico: Whitefish contract

-Soon after the hurricane struck, Whitefish Energy, a small Montana-based company with only two full-time employees, was awarded a $300 million contract by PREPA, Puerto Rico's state-run power company, to repair Puerto Rico's power grid, a move considered by many to be highly unusual for several reasons.
-The company contracted more than 300 personnel, most of them subcontractors, and sent them to the island to carry out work.
+Soon after the hurricane struck, Whitefish Energy, a Montana-based company with only two fulltime employees, was awarded a $300 million contract by PREPA, Puerto Rico's state-run power company, to repair Puerto Rico's power grid.
+The company contracted more than 300 personnel, mostly independent subcontractors, and sent them to the island.
 PREPA cited Whitefish's comparatively small upfront cost of $3.7 million for mobilization as one of the main reasons for contracting them over larger companies.
 PREPA Executive Director Ricardo Ramos stated: "Whitefish was the only company - it was the first that could be mobilized to Puerto Rico.
 It did not ask us to be paid soon or a guarantee to pay".
 No requests for assistance had been made to the American Public Power Association by October 24.
-The decision to hire such a tiny company was considered highly unusual by many, such as former Energy Department official Susan Tierney, who stated: "The fact that there are so many utilities with experience in this and a huge track record of helping each other out, it is at least odd why [the utility] would go to Whitefish".
-Several representatives, both Democrats and Republicans, also voiced their concern over the choice to contract Whitefish instead of other companies.
-As the company was based in Whitefish, Montana, the hometown of US Interior Secretary Ryan Zinke, and one of Zinke's sons had once done a summer internship at Whitefish, Zinke knew Whitefish's CEO personally.
-These facts led to accusations of privatization and cronyism, though Zinke dismissed these claims and stated that he had no role in securing the contract.
-In addition, Donald Trump himself, not just his cabinet, may having been involved in Whitefish obtaining the contract, as Whitefish's primary investor, HBC Investments, was founded by a prominent donor of Donald Trump.
+The decision to hire such a tiny company was unusual.
+Former Energy Department official Susan Tierney stated, "The fact that there are so many utilities with experience in this and a huge track record of helping each other out, it is at least odd why [the utility] would go to Whitefish".
+Several Congresspeople, Democrats and Republicans, voiced concern over the contract.
+As the company was based in Whitefish, Montana, the hometown of US Interior Secretary Ryan Zinke, and one of Zinke's sons had once done a summer internship at Whitefish, Zinke knew Whitefish's CEO.
+These facts led to accusations of cronyism, though Zinke dismissed these claims and stated that he had no role in securing the contract.
+Trump may have been involved in Whitefish obtaining the contract, as Whitefish's primary investor, HBC Investments, was founded by a prominent Trump donor.

-In a press release on October 27, FEMA stated it did not approve of PREPA's contract with Whitefish and cited "significant concerns".
-Governor Rosselló subsequently ordered an audit of the contract's budget.
-DHS Inspector General John Roth led the FEMA audit while Governor Rosselló called for a second review by Puerto Rico's Office of Management and Budget.
-The governor then demanded that the contract be canceled; this was executed on October 29.
+In a press release on October 27, FEMA stated it did not approve PREPA's contract with Whitefish and cited "significant concerns".
+Rosselló subsequently ordered an audit.
+DHS Inspector General John Roth led the audit, while Governor Rosselló called for a second review by Puerto Rico's Office of Management and Budget.
+The governor demanded that the contract be canceled; this was executed on October 29.